kevinlangleyjr/kevinlangleyjr/README.md

 A passionate software engineer living in Central Florida with my partner, Katie, and our four amazing children.

-- 💼 &nbsp;&nbsp;I’m currently employed by [Human Made](https://hmn.md) as a Principal Web Engineer
+- 💼 &nbsp;&nbsp;I’m currently employed by [Human Made](https://hmn.md) as a Principal Web Engineer.
-- 🔥 &nbsp;&nbsp;On the side, I can be found working on my side project, [Scrum.to](https://scrum.to)
+- 🔥 &nbsp;&nbsp;On the side, I can be found working on my side project, [Scrum.to](https://scrum.to).
 - 🎉 &nbsp;&nbsp;Or contributing to [Blitz.js](https://github.com/blitz-js/blitz) as an L1 Maintainer.

 ## **Devices**
 🖥  &nbsp;&nbsp;**Hackintosh**
 - 3.6 GHz 10-Core Intel Core i9-10850K
-- 64 GB DDR4 RAM
+- 64GB DDR4 RAM
 - 1TB SSD
 - macOs Catalina
 - Apple Magic Keyboard with Numeric Keypad